RAISE YOUR VOICE

 Example 2:

-One more thing.
-Asking for clarification when you interpret a situation or conversation differently is not being extra.
-I say this because as someone that likes to mind their business(most of the time lol) if you don’t say, I don’t ask.
-The problem with that, however, is the fact that humans are social beings.
-Action speaks louder than words.
-If I am in an environment that promotes curious minds and effective communication from the staff to the students, but I feel some hostility because I asked “for what reason” and then shortly after was written up for misconduct? 👀👀
+Asking for clarification when you interpret a situation differently isn’t being extra.
+I say this as someone who likes to mind their business most of the time (lol).
+If you don’t speak, I don’t ask.
+But here’s the problem: humans are social beings.
+Actions speak louder than words.
+If I’m in an environment that promotes curiosity and communication, but I feel hostility because I asked a question, and then I’m written up for misconduct? 👀👀

-Did I leave you on a cliffhanger?
-Well, make sure you check out my YouTube channel(modish_ye) to hear the full story!
+Did I leave you hanging?
+Well, make sure to check out my YouTube channel (modish_ye) to hear the full “raise your voice” story!

-Song associated with this blog post: Brave By Sara Bareilles
+Song associated with this blog post: Brave by Sara Bareilles. 🎶

 You May Also Like…